infinilabs/zipora/PERF_VS_CPP.md

 ### Final Recommendation

-**For new projects and most use cases, Rust infini-zip is the superior choice**, providing excellent performance, memory safety, and modern development experience.
+**For new projects and most use cases, Rust zipora is the superior choice**, providing excellent performance, memory safety, and modern development experience.
 The C++ implementation should be considered only for specialized scenarios requiring massive large allocations or legacy integration requirements.

 The performance gap in large allocations, while significant, affects a minority of use cases and can be addressed through targeted optimizations in the Rust implementation.